Cadasta/django-tutelary/docs/source/index.rst

 Django, loosely inspired by the way that permissions policies work in Amazon's `Identity and Access Management`_ (IAM) system.

-.. warning:: This is a work in progress.
+.. note:: This is a work in progress.
 Use at your own risk.
-In particular, django-tutelary currently has no caching, so performance won't be stellar.
+In particular, django-tutelary currently has no caching, so performance might not be stellar.
 There are places where there are opportunities for caching both database query results and permissions query results, but I've yet to take advantage of them.